Four weeks of sun-kissed skin, dazzling blue waters, intrepid adventures and friendly locals.

 Great coffee and great vibes from Sunny Side Cafe.
 If you’re after a flavour-full Mexican Fiesta try Tres Amigos.
 Finish up with a delicious coconut based ice-cream from Coco Nanas.
 Most of the bars along White Beach have happy hour deals – so definitely capitalise on this.

-The options are endless for accomodation on Boracay, there truely is something to suit everyone.
+The options are endless for accomodation on Boracay, there truly is something to suit everyone.
 For a more luxury hotel service try The Summer Palace Lovely staff and great location!
 The Mad Monkey Hostel on Bulabog Beach – if you’re not planning on sleeping.
-Seriously comfortable rooms and super clean hostel.
+Seriously comfortable rooms and a super clean hostel.
 If you’re all about location, location, location, check out the Sundown Resort.
-This resort sits at Station 3 which means less crowds and more beach to yourself.
+This resort sits at Station 3 which means less crowds and more glorious white sand beach to yourself.

 Day one: I can’t recommend Savedra Villas enough.
 Right on the water’s edge and in the middle of town.
 For NZ$43 you can have your own double private room with a balcony.
 So check yourself in, grab a San Miguel from the mini bar and enjoy the view.